Dasharo/docs/docs/variants/novacustom_ns5x_7x/test-matrix.md

 ## About

-The test matrix is used to determine the scope of tests which the DUT is subjected from before the release of the new binary.
+The test matrix is used to determine the scope of tests to which the DUT is subjected before the release of the new binary.

 ## Module: Dasharo compatibility